Dublin County Council: History

-Dublin City Council, styled Dublin Corporation until 2002, is separate from the other administrative counties and continues to administer the city of Dublin.
+The city of Dublin has been administered separately from the county since before the establishment of the county council.
+Its local authority is Dublin City Council, styled Dublin Corporation until 2002.

 The archives of Dublin County Council are held at Fingal Local Studies & Archives.

 Legacy

-The Dublin Regional Authority is the statutory authority that currently has functions in the city and greater metropolitan area, these relate mainly to cooperation and coordination of agencies, the authorities membership is from the councils in the areas concerned.
-Both the Parnell Square property and the O'Connell Street property were transferred to the Fingal County Council on abolition of Dublin County Council.
+Both the Parnell Square property and the O'Connell Street property were transferred to the Fingal County Council on the abolition of Dublin County Council.
 These offices were a key location in the events described in the Mahon Tribunal – a tribunal which inquired into re-zoning and planning irregularities in the 1980s in County Dublin.

+From 1994 to 2014, the Dublin Regional Authority served as a coordinating body for the area which had been administered by Dublin County Council, as well as that of Dublin City Council.
+The area is now part of the Eastern and Midland Regional Assembly.

 Motto

 The motto on its coat of arms was Beart do réir ár mbriathar in Irish which means Action to match our speech.